 Case Based Learning

 Year 2 starts where we left off in Year 1.
-Learning in Year 2 is anchored around 20 clinical cases, grouped into four life-cycle CBL blocks.
-The CBL phase of Year 2 will run over the first 24 weeks of year 2.
+Learning in Year 2 is anchored around 19 clinical cases, grouped into three CBL blocks.
+The CBL phase of Year 2 will run over the first 28 weeks of year 2.
 The blocks are:

-- Adult Years
+- CBL 1

-- Older Years
+- CBL 2

-- Chronic and life-limiting illness

-- Birth and Early Years
+- CBL 3 incorporating Agents of Change

-As in Year 1, teaching during each week is framed around approximately 14 learning outcomes.
+As in Year 1, teaching during each week is framed around approximately 14-15 learning outcomes.
 These will be pitched at a progressively more complex level through Year 2.

-You will be supported in addressing these outcomes by 'live' lectures (2 hours a week), recorded lectures and guided studies resources (around 4-7 per week), the Clinical Interactions Course (CLIC), secondary care experiences, and core reading.
-As in Year 1, the cases act as a scaffold with content revisited within the spiral curriculum rather than being presented as specific subjects or specialities.
+You will be supported in addressing these outcomes by 'live' lectures (2 hours a week), recorded lectures and guided studies resources (around 5-8 per week), the Clinical Interactions Course (CLIC), secondary care experiences, and core reading.
+As in Year 1, the cases act as a scaffold with content revisited within the spiral curriculum rather than being presented as specific subjects or specialties.

 There is a significant amount of time per week dedicated to self-study and you have autonomy to drive your own learning.

 The CBL format is summarised below: